TurboWarp/docs/docs/website/how-it-works.md

  - No more manual state maintaining: your browser does it all for us.
  - As this is a single JavaScript function, we can't implement [live script editing](#live-script-editing)
  - This JavaScript looks very strange compared to typical human-written JavaScript and runs slower because we maintain compatibility with edge case Scratch behaviors.
  - We manually formatted the JavaScript and renamed some variables to make it more readable.
+The real code uses variable names like `b0` and has no formatting.

-Of course, this is a very simple example where the interpreter overhead is negligible.
-For the most projects, the interpreter is good enough.
-It's only when you start executing hundreds of thousands of blocks per frame that the interpreter becomes problematic.
+Of course, this is a very simple script where the interpreter overhead is negligible.
+This is the case for most projects.
+It's only when you start executing thousands of blocks per frame that the interpreter's overhead becomes significant.

 Here's a more complex example: a naive sorting algorithm.